 Want to bring The Icarus Project to your campus, organization, or community to talk about mental health and collective well-being?
 That’s great, because we’d love to spend time with you!

 The duration and specific content of talks, workshops, and trainings are very flexible – TIP-led events have ranged from one hour to one week in length, and can be tailored to audience needs!
-All of the below topics may be offered in any of the above formats.
 All workshops are available in English and Spanish and some may be delivered online if bringing facilitators to you is cost prohibitive.
-Email firstname.lastname@example.org for more information.

-- Mad Maps are wellness documents that help us to navigate our emotional terrains, particularly as they relate to issues like oppression and trauma.
-In Mad Map workshops participants explore non-judgmental approaches to mental health as well as build up strategies for coping with and transforming individual struggles, especially in the larger context of social injustice.
+Mad Maps are wellness documents that help us to navigate our emotional terrains, particularly as they relate to issues like oppression and trauma.
+In our Mad Map workshop participants examine the way oppression impacts our perspectives and experiences of mental health, and explore non-judgmental approaches to emotional wellbeing, as well as build strategies for coping with and transforming individual struggles, especially in the larger context of social injustice.
 The insights and tools provided are all developed for and by Icarus Project members.
+This workshop can be tailored to specifically support LGBTQ people of color and youth audiences.
 (Minimum 1.5 hours)

 Supporting Loved Ones Through Crisis

 How can we support our friends, family members, and comrades in times of crisis?
 This participatory setting will guide participants in approaches that allow us to show up for our loved ones as they navigate altered states, depression, trauma, and other hard times.
 We’ll draw on the wisdom of the room to share resilience strategies and safety team plans, with careful attention to the emotional impacts of oppression.
 We will also provide harm reduction strategies for navigating the mental health mainstream.
 Depending on the length of the event, we may also discuss strategies for healing from, moving beyond and preventing times of crisis.
 (Minimum 1.5 hours; Talk Minimum 1 hour)